 else {

-//Here determine return if no parameter is found
+return false; //Here determine return if no parameter is found

 }